2010 July 09

 (print-error (ex) (format t "Error: ~a~%" (text ex)))))

-The debugger will provide the user with the prompt "Specify HTML to return"
+The debugger will provide the user with the prompt "Specify HTML to return" where he can specify the value to be returned by get-page.
+(Asking the user to type in HTML will not be a pleasant UI experience, though!)

 The following updated version of get-page makes the interactive restart feature more practical.
 It gives the user an option to specify a new URL to connect to.
 A connection is attempted until success.
 The exception is fixed just were it occurred, without losing context: